PX4/PX4-Autopilot/README_eprosima.rst

    $ make px4fmu-v4_default upload

 After uploading the firmware, the application can be launched on *NuttShell* typing its name and passing an available serial port as argument.
 Using */dev/ttyACM0* will use the USB port as output.
-Using */dev/ttyS1* or */dev/ttyS2* will write the output trough TELEM1 or TELEM2 ports respectively.
+Using */dev/ttyS1* or */dev/ttyS2* will write the output through TELEM1 or TELEM2 ports respectively.

 .. code-block:: shell

-    > general_trans /dev/ttyACM0  #or /dev/ttySn
+    > micrortps_client [U [P [L [S]]]]
+        U: minimum update time in ms for uORB topics
+        P: maximum wait (poll) time in ms for new uORB topic updates
+        L: number of loops of the application
+        S: sleep time for each loop in us

+    > micrortps_client 10 10 1000 2000 #by default

 **NOTE**: If the UART port selected is busy, it's possible that Mavlink applications were using them.
 If it is the case, you can stop Mavlink from NuttShell typing: